ODS is designed to prepare you for your future as a commissioned

 The Navy considers a physically fit body as important as a sound

 mind.
 The objectives of the physical training classes at Officer

 Training Command are to develop stamina, endurance and to improve

-your overall physical condition so you can meet demanding physical
+your overall physical condition so you can meet physical

 During ODS, physical training will be conducted regularly and will

 include warm-ups, running and/or strength and conditioning